We're helping renters and rental providers to benefit from the installation of solar panels on their homes.

 - If you agree to co-contribute, you do so for the four-year life of the loan or until the you vacate the property, whichever is earlier.

-Based on an interest-free loan of $1,850, the percentage of your repayments can be negotiated with your landlord based on the figures in the table below:
+Based on an interest-free loan of $1,400, the percentage of your repayments can be negotiated with your rental provider based on the figures in the table below:

-Regardless of the repayment model chosen, you will be required to complete and sign the Landlord-Tenant Agreement.
-The agreement sets out the responsibilities and obligations of both the tenant and the landlord.
+Regardless of the repayment model chosen, you will be required to complete and sign the Rental provider-Renter Agreement.
+The agreement sets out the responsibilities and obligations of both the renter and the rental provider.

 No renter contribution

-Download and complete the Landlord-Tenant agreement (no payment) if the landlord will be repaying the loan with no renter contribution.
+Download and complete the Rental provider-Renter agreement (no payment) if the rental provider will be repaying the loan with no renter contribution.

-Download and complete the Landlord-Tenant agreement (co-contribution) if the landlord and renter will be contributing to the monthly loan repayments.
+Download and complete the Rental provider-Renter agreement (co-contribution) if the rental provider and renter will be contributing to the monthly loan repayments.

-If either party does not follow through with their responsibilities under the Landlord-Tenant Agreement, you can contact the (DSCV) for free advice on dispute resolution, and potential options for mediation.
+If either party does not follow through with their responsibilities under the Rental provider-Renter Agreement, you can contact the Dispute Settlement Centre of Victoria(opens in a new window) (DSCV) for free advice on dispute resolution, and potential options for mediation.

 What comes next?

-Once the quote has been uploaded to the Solar Victoria portal, your landlord will apply for rebate eligibility.
+Once the quote has been uploaded to the Solar Victoria portal, your rental provider will apply for rebate eligibility.
 Once their application is approved, they can schedule the installation of the solar system.

-At this stage, your landlord or the property manager should contact you to let you know the solar system is being installed.
-You and your landlord will need to be present at the time of the install as the solar supplier may need internal access to your home to install the system.
+At this stage, your rental provider or the property manager should contact you to let you know the solar system is being installed.
+You and your rental provider will need to be present at the time of the install as the solar supplier may need internal access to your home to install the system.

 After your system is installed and inspected, you will be contacted by your electricity retailer to organise connection of the solar system to the electricity grid.
 This may take a few weeks.
 You won’t need to be home, but you will need to make sure your electricity meter can be accessed.